-Now, here’s the real problem: With 87 songs from 87 bands, the compilers dug too deep into what’s essentially a sub-genre.
-This means a ridiculous amount of time spent sifting through weak material from bands like Curve or Swirl to find an occasional gold nugget I’d never heard before (Loop, Kitchens Of Distinction, Whipping Boy, and Seefeel all impressed).
+Now, here’s the real problem: With 87 songs from 87 bands, listener end up being taken too deep into what’s essentially a sub-genre and are forced to spend a ridiculous amount of time sifting through weak material from bands like Curve or Swirl to find an occasional lesser-known gold nugget (Loop, Kitchens Of Distinction, Whipping Boy, and Seefeel all impressed).

 *Include multiple tracks from the better bands.
-Would you prefer to hear a second song from a brilliant band like Ride or “Godlike” from the rightfully forgotten band The Dylans (who weren’t shoegaze anyway)?
+Would you prefer to hear a second song from Ride or “Godlike” from the rightfully forgotten band The Dylans (who weren’t shoegaze anyway)?

 *Open up the set beyond 1995, so you can weed out the lesser ’88-95 songs, making a more consistent listen.

 *Stick with the ’88-95 motif and cut it down to a lean three-discs.
 All killer, no filler.

-By leaving the fat untrimmed, Still In A Daydream grows more difficult to enjoy as it goes on, and the genre it’s meant to champion comes off looking bad.
+By leaving the fat untrimmed, Still In A Daydream grows more difficult to enjoy as it goes on.
+By the end, the genre it’s meant to champion actually comes off looking bad.